 Risks and Gaps

-In our report on housing and homelessness we set out some of the key risks to the successful implementation of the Act, which we will work to address through Government consultation on statutory guidance and through working with the GLA, councils and partners on implementation of the measures in the Act.
+In our report on housing and homelessness we set out some of the key risks to the successful implementation of the Act, which we are working to address through Government consultation on statutory guidance and through working with the GLA, councils and partners on implementation of the measures in the Act.

 1. Support for migrant women -